What You Need to Know About DIY At-Home Hair Colouring

-As a professional hairstylist, I never thought I’d be writing this post (or anything like it!).
+As a professional hairstylist, I never thought I’d be writing a post about how to dye your own hair at home (or anything like it!).
 Having said that, these are different times we’re living through, and while I don’t advocate doing your colour at home, I’d rather empower you with information, to then make your decision safely!

 I want to start with a topic I speak to a lot of people about.
-Is health food store colour all natural??
 The answer unfortunately, 99% of the time is not even close.
-To be clear, all permanent, grey covering haircolour, (excluding true henna root or non permanent since these are not both permanent and grey covering) are chemicals and toxins.
-Yup, even the stuff from health food store and yup, even the stuff that we use.
+To be clear, all permanent, grey covering hair colour, (excluding true henna root or non permanent since these are not both permanent and grey covering) are chemicals and toxins.
+Yup, even the stuff from health food store, and yup, even the stuff that we use.
 There are certainly less toxic lines in my opinion out there (like what we use at Hair Holistic Studio), but they all contain some toxins.